apache/spark/docs/python-programming-guide.md

 >>> help(pyspark) # Show all pyspark functions
 {% endhighlight %}

-By default, the `pyspark` shell creates SparkContext that runs jobs locally.
+By default, the `pyspark` shell creates SparkContext that runs jobs locally on a single core.
-To connect to a non-local cluster, set the `MASTER` environment variable.
+To connect to a non-local cluster, or use multiple cores, set the `MASTER` environment variable.
 For example, to use the `pyspark` shell with a [standalone Spark cluster](spark-standalone.html):

 {% highlight bash %}
 $ MASTER=spark://IP:PORT ./pyspark
 {% endhighlight %}

+Or, to use four cores on the local machine:

+{% highlight bash %}
+$ MASTER=local[4] ./pyspark
+{% endhighlight %}

+## IPython

+It is also possible to launch PySpark in [IPython](http://ipython.org), the enhanced Python interpreter.
+To do this, simply set the `IPYTHON` variable to `1` when running `pyspark`:

+{% highlight bash %}
+$ IPYTHON=1 ./pyspark
+{% endhighlight %}

+Alternatively, you can customize the `ipython` command by setting `IPYTHON_OPTS`.
+For example, to launch the [IPython Notebook](http://ipython.org/notebook.html) with PyLab graphing support:

+{% highlight bash %}
+$ IPYTHON_OPTS="notebook --pylab inline" ./pyspark
+{% endhighlight %}

+IPython also works on a cluster or on multiple cores if you set the `MASTER` environment variable.

-# Standalone Use
+# Standalone Programs

 PySpark can also be used from standalone Python scripts by creating a SparkContext in your script and running the script using `pyspark`.
 The Quick Start guide includes a [complete example](quick-start.html#a-standalone-job-in-python) of a standalone Python job.